-In addition to these supply augmentation projects; the portfolio also includes policy-based management actions aimed at demand reduction.
+In addition to these supply augmentation projects; the portfolio also includes policybased management actions aimed at demand reduction.
 Some of these management actions aim to reduce overall water demand through newly implemented water metering and efficiencies programs, while others can be enacted as needed to reduce demands within the GSA.
 Through this combination of increased recharge during wet years, demand reduction, coordination, and continued successful sustainable and balanced utilization of groundwater resources, the GSAs' P/MA efforts will ensure that chronic lowering of groundwater levels and reduction in storage during drought will be offset by increases in groundwater levels and storage during other periods.
+This page intentionally left blank.